sanskar-kumar/BlogSite/README.md

 # Daily-Journal
-A app with a beautiful UI made useing HTML,CSS and Javascript.
+A app with a beautiful UI made useing HTML,CSS, and Javascript(particularly EJs).
 Daily Journal cum Blog web site where user can add their journal.

 Compose Post:-